smartpricing/queen/README.md

 ---

-Queen MQ is a modern PostgreSQL-backed Message Queue, built with uWebSockets, libuv and libpq async API, feature-rich system with unlimited FIFO partitions, consumer groups, transactions, tracing and streaming capabilities with exact-once delivery guarantees.
+Queen MQ is a partitioned message queue backed by PostgreSQL, built with uWebSockets, libuv, and libpq async API.
+It features unlimited FIFO partitions that process independently, consumer groups with replay, transactional delivery, tracing, and ACID-guaranteed durability.

 ## Why Queen?